-Status: Petitioner has initiated contact with the Department of Health to discuss satisfaction of this condition.
-As planning, design, and development progress, Petitioner will develop and implement a program as specified by the Department of Health.
+Status: Contact with the Department of Health has been initiated to discuss satisfaction of this condition.
+As planning, design, and development progress, petitioner will develop and implement a program as specified by the Department of Health.

 Condition No. 8: Petitioner shall immediately stop work and contact the State Historic Preservation Office should any archaeological resources such as artifacts, shell, bone, or charcoal deposits, human burial, rock or coral alignments, pavings or walls be encountered during the project's development.